rails/rails/guides/source/getting_started.md

 If you delete a post then its associated comments will also need to be deleted.
 Otherwise they would simply occupy space in the database.
-Rails allows you to use the +dependent+ option of an association to achieve this.
-Modify the Post model, +app/models/post.rb+, as follows:
+Rails allows you to use the `dependent` option of an association to achieve this.
+Modify the Post model, `app/models/post.rb`, as follows:

 ```ruby
 class Post < ActiveRecord::Base